 What characteristics make a target physically attractive?
 In terms of faces, targets are perceived as warm and friendly when they exhibit a large smile, dilated pupils, highly set eyebrows, full lips, and a confident posture (see Cunningham & Barbee, 2008).
-In addition, men tend to be attracted to women with sexually mature features such as prominent cheekbones, whereas women tend to be attracted to men with sexually mature features such as a broad jaw 9 (Cunningham, Barbee, & Philhower, 2002; Rhodes, 2006).
-One clever line of 10 research using computer morphing procedures to produce composite versions 11 of human faces (see Fig. 12.1) demonstrated that such faces become more attractive when they consist of a larger number of human faces.
-One explanation for this effect is that such composites seem most familiar to the perceivers because they approximate an average of the targets perceivers have encoun-15 tered in their everyday lives, which make the composites easy to process 16 (Langlois, Roggman, & Musselman, 1994; Langlois, Roggman, & Rieser-Danner, 1990; Rhodes, Harwood, Yoshikawa, Nishitani, & MacLean, 2002; Rubenstein, Langlois, & Roggman, 2002).
-A second explanation is that such composites are symmetrical, a feature that perceivers find attractive in its own 20 right (Fink, Neave, Manning, & Grammer, 2006; Mealey, Bridgstock, & 21 Townsend, 1999; Rhodes, Sumich, & Byatt, 1999).
-22
+In addition, men tend to be attracted to women with sexually mature features such as prominent cheekbones, whereas women tend to be attracted to men with sexually mature features such as a broad jaw (Cunningham, Barbee, & Philhower, 2002; Rhodes, 2006).
+One clever line of research using computer morphing procedures to produce composite versions of human faces (see Fig. 12.1) demonstrated that such faces become more attractive when they consist of a larger number of human faces.
+One explanation for this effect is that such composites seem most familiar to the perceivers because they approximate an average of the targets perceivers have encountered in their everyday lives, which make the composites easy to process (Langlois, Roggman, & Musselman, 1994; Langlois, Roggman, & Rieser-Danner, 1990; Rhodes, Harwood, Yoshikawa, Nishitani, & MacLean, 2002; Rubenstein, Langlois, & Roggman, 2002).
+A second explanation is that such composites are symmetrical, a feature that perceivers find attractive in its own right (Fink, Neave, Manning, & Grammer, 2006; Mealey, Bridgstock, & Townsend, 1999; Rhodes, Sumich, & Byatt, 1999).

 Moving from faces to bodies, men tend to be most attracted to women with waist-to-hip ratios of approximately 0.7, whereas women tend to be most attracted to men with waist-to-hip ratios of approximately 0.9 (Furnham, Petrides, & Constantinides, 2005; Singh, 1993, 1995, 2004).
 Men's waist-to-hip ratio preferences tend to be stronger than women's, although the degree to which men's preferences are cross-culturally universal has been challenged by recent evidence that men in less sexually egalitarian cultures such as Greece and Japan place more importance on women's waist-to-hip ratio than do men in more egalitarian cultures such as Great Britain and Denmark (Cashdan, 2008).
-Shocking recent evidence demonstrates that men also tend to prefer women with relatively large breasts, especially when they are accompanied by a relatively trim waist (Furnham, Swami, & Shah, 2006; Voracek & Fisher, 2006), and women seem to prefer men with broad shoulders, especially when they are accompanied by a relatively trim waist (Hughes & Gal 2003).
-Women also tend to prefer tall men over short men (Hitsch et al., 2009; Salska et al., 2008).
+Shocking recent evidence demonstrates that men also tend to prefer women with relatively large breasts, especially when they are accompanied by a relatively trim waist (Furnham, Swami, & Shah, 2006; Voracek & Fisher, 2006), and women seem to prefer men with broad shoulders, especially when they are accompanied by a relatively trim waist (Hughes & Gallup, 2003).
+Women also tend to prefer tall men over short men (Hitsch et al., in press; Salska et al., 2008).

 In addition to their physical attractiveness, targets are more attractive to the extent that they possess certain psychological dispositions.
-Scholars have identified a broad range of target characteristics that are appealing to perceivers; three of the most important are warmth/trustworthiness, attractiveness/vitality, and warmly during their interactions, which in turn predicts perceivers' liking for them (Stinson, Cameron, Wood, Gaucher, & Holmes, 2009).
+Scholars have identified a broad range of target characteristics that are appealing to perceivers; three of the most important are warmth/trustworthiness, attractiveness/vitality, and status/resources (Fletcher, Simpson, Thomas, & Giles, 1999; Simpson, Fletcher, & Campbell, 2001).